-The term market rate has become such a natural part of our vocabulary that many Founders and leaders believe such a thing actually exists.
+The term market rate has become such a natural part of our vocabulary that many Founders and Talent Leaders believe such a thing actually exists.
 Today, I'm here to tell you it doesn’t… at least not in today's war for talent.

 What is Market Rate Anyway?

 Wikipedia describes market rate as the price charged for items in a free market.
 If demand goes up, manufacturers will tend to respond by increasing the price, thus setting a higher market rate.

 So in a nutshell, it’s the price of a thing at any given time and the person who provides the thing will determine the price based on supply and demand.

 But when it comes to market rates for hiring, things start to get more complicated.

 Firstly, the thing in this instance is living.
 A living breathing human, who has opinions, insecurities, financial obligations, debts, retirement goals, dreams for a lifestyle that exceeds their current means, and the ability to say no.

 Secondly, no two Product Managers are created equal.
 Product Managers enter the role with backgrounds in Engineering, Marketing, Customer Success, or even Sales.
 Product Managers are also highly nuanced with many varieties of specialization: API/Integration, Discovery and New Product Introduction (NPI), backend, platform, native mobile apps, or growth PMs.